VynOpenSource/ultralytics/README.md

 ```

 The custom augmentation is a function that receives the label object of ultralytics (output of the model
 when predicting).
-For completeness, this object contains the image and the boxes, masks, etc...
-The bounding boxes
+This object contains the image and the boxes, masks, etc...
+The bounding boxes, in particular,
 are in the format center, width, height.
-A illustration of an augmentation function is:
+An illustration of an augmentation function is presented below:

 ```python
 def custom_augmentation(label):